Aviadg/jpg2pdf/Readme.md

 Notes:
-  - each run make one pdf file containing all pictures (png,gif,jpg) in the current folder.
+  - each run makes one pdf file containing all pictures (png,gif,jpg) in the current folder.
   - no sorting as of now (which pic comes first)